Sonnet 348

 Too oft we reason by pure heart’s decree

-Where fevered vision may yet leave us blind.
+Where fevered visions often leave us blind.

 To see the world in eyes that judge all stark